-Research related to furbearers that were supported and/or permitted by FWP or the state furbearer program during the report period included a bobcat study and lynx project in northwestern Montana.
-The bobcat study has been completed while the lynx project is ongoing.
-Wolverine work conducted from 2002-2010 has been completed and published.
+Research related to furbearers that were supported and/or permitted by FWP or the state furbearer program during the report period includes a lynx project in northwestern Montana and an otter genetics connectivity investigation was initiated during the report period.
+The USFS lynx project is ongoing.
+No results are available from the otter genetics analysis.
+Wolverine work conducted from 2002-2010 has been completed and continues to be published in peer review journals R. Inman, pers. comm.).
 A bibliography of most furbearer program related research to date is listed on pages 61 to 67 in this report.